 Anyone who doesn't apply by this deadline when they should have will no longer be living in the country legally.

-The EU Settlement Scheme has proved to be controversial as lots of people say that it won't work in the way that the government say it will.
-They also feel lots of people may lose their legal status to live here when they don't deserve to.
+The EU Settlement Scheme has proved to be controversial as many people have said that it won't work in the way that the government said it will.
+They also said lots of people may lose their legal status to live here when they don't deserve to.

 The government says it is a good way to organise people living here legally, while also allowing the UK to control its immigration more.

-The scheme is being introduced because from 11pm on 29 March 2019, the UK will no longer be an EU country.
+The scheme is being introduced because after Brexit the UK will no longer be an EU country.

-This means that people from other EU countries living and working in the UK will not legally be allowed to stay here after this date without applying successfully through the scheme.
+This means that people from other EU countries living and working in the UK will not legally be allowed to stay here without applying successfully through the scheme.

 One of the key parts of being a member of the EU is that EU citizens can easily move to live and work in other EU countries.
 This is called freedom of movement and, as part of its plans for Brexit, the British government wants to leave this policy.